ddev/github-action-add-on-test/README.md

     ddev_version: "stable"
 ```

-This step will install a Magento `2.4.5` instance with PHP `8.1`.
+This step will install the last stable version of DDEV.

-In the steps that follow, you will be able to run any DDEV commands to interact with the Magento 2 environment.
+In the steps that follow, you will be able to run any DDEV commands.

 ## Inputs